 The scope of unconscious processing is highly controversial [REF].
 Although unconsciously processed stimuli have been repeatedly shown to evoke both behavioral and neural changes [REF], some of these findings have been criticized on different grounds [REF] and are generally not easy to detect given the typically weak signals [REF].
 A prominent complication stemming from this difficulty to detect unconscious effects relates to the most appropriate interpretation for such findings.
 For example, small positive effects can be attributed to the use of a non-exhaustive awareness measure (i.e., contamination by aware processes) [REF], while null results can be attributed to the use of a non-sensitive performance measure [REF].
 Such contradicting interpretations make the field highly debated [REF].

 The goal of our research is accordingly to look for ways to enhance the measured signals and obtain more robust effects.
 To do so, we examine the usage of motion tracking as a performance measure, and ask if it is superior to the widely-used keyboard response and response time (RT) measure.
 Continuous motion tracking allows to capture fluctuations in the decision as it formulates [REF] and can accordingly be used to uncover cognitive conflicts stemming from an unconscious stimulus [REF].
 However, a direct comparison between the strength of the effects evoked by motion tracking as opposed to a typical RT experiment is missing; only one study included such a comparison, yet the awareness measures there were somewhat liberal, and the response method was not natural [REF].
 Thus, in the current experiment we will reexamine this question while using rigorous awareness measures and a more intuitive reaching response.
-Intuitive responses are less effortful and are thus more likely to express decision fluctuations in the trajectory[ref].
+Intuitive responses are less effortful and can thus be considered more likely to express decision fluctuations in the trajectory[ref].

 In previous motion tracking pilots we conducted, we found a larger effect size than those reported in similar experiments using a keyboard.
 We now seek to confirm that motion tracking can indeed evoke stronger effects than a typical RT task, in a direct comparison between the two.